-'''

-Management of the server 'NAME'
+Management of the server 'N AME '

-Administrator †

 Who is the administrator, and their contact details.

-Release Information †

 What OS and version is this machine currently running?

-Recent Changes †

 On every change, this gets updated manually

 5 November 2017

 4 November 2017

-History

-The systems history and artefacts
+History The systems history and artefacts

-Hardware †

-CPU, Memory, Location, Physical Access
+Hardware † CPU, Memory, Location, Physical Access

-General Management
+General Management ero, nemory, zocación, ingoicac necess

-How are the disks partitioned?
+Filesystems † How are the disks partitioned?

-Filesystems †

 Network Interfaces † How is the system connected?

-inside

-IP address..., Connected to...
+inside IP address, Connected to

-outside

-If this host has two interfaces
+outside If this host has two interfaces

 Administration Rights † How to get them

-Authentication

-How is user-authentication managed?
+Authentication How is user-authentication managed?

-Password Requirements These are additional to the system default behaviour
+These are additional to the system default behaviour

 Password Expiration These are additional to the system default behaviour

 Software Upgrades † Where does the software come from.
 How are updates made?

-Cron
+Time Synchronisation Is the time synchronised with a time server?

-What periodic jobs are run on this host?
+Cron What periodic jobs are run on this host?

-backup

-Every host should have something similar
+backup report-users-old Every host should have something similar These are particular to this host...

-report-users-old

-These are particular to this host...
+report-users-otu mese are particular to this nost

-Firewall

-Where is it defined, brief description
+Firewall Where is it defined, brief description

-TCPWrappers

-Useful for limiting access to network services
+TCPWrappers Useful for limiting access to network services

-Log maintenance and monitoring
+Log maintenance and mon

-This is IMPORTANT
+Backup (client) This is IMPORTANT

-Backup (client)

-Bare-Metal Restoration Preparation
+Bare-Metal Restoratio

-DOCUMENT how to restore onto an empty disk
+Destanation Dressdurg DOCUMENT how to restore onto an empty disk

-Restoration Procedure [Last tested: 12 October 2014]

-And TEST that it works, periodically
+Restoration Procedure [Last tested: 12 October 2014] And TEST that it works, periodically

-Role Management

-What services does this server house?
+Role Management What services does this server house?

-Web Server
+Web Server miat services does this server house:

 How important is it?

 Who should have access?

-What is its "normal" behaviour?
+What is its "normal" be haviour?

-What are its major configuration changes?
+What are its major conf

 Any particular policies that need to be catered to?

 Local E-mail Server

-Another fairly standard service...
+Another fairly standard

-...but perhaps you have some added monitoring which
+ome added monitoring which

 you should document.
 SSH Server

-Another very standard service...
+Another very standard s arvica

-...but perhaps with some added service-specific notes.
+added service-specific notes.

-GIT Repositories for Research Students (via SSH)
+GIT Repositories for Rese

-A lot of servers do fairly unique things, so be sure to document such things well,
+rly unique things, so be sure to document such things well,

-particularly with regard to any management tools that might be developed.
+d to any management tools that might be developed.

-'''
+,

 You may create your documentation anywhere you wish, so long as it is not stored on the server itself.
-You do not have to follow the outline above, but you do need to at least include the material marked with a $\dagger$ .
+You do not have to follow the outline above, but you do need to at least include the material marked with a \dagger .